NREL/ATHENA-sumo/README.md

 > use this [README.md](https://github.com/NREL/ATHENA-sumo/tree/master/Congestion_Policies)  for
 instructions

 ### 2. Run simulation on Eagle.
-We suggest generating multiple route files with step 1 to run many simulation in parallel.
+We suggest generating multiple route files with step 1 to run many simulations in parallel.
 > use  this [README.md](https://github.com/NREL/ATHENA-sumo/tree/master/Congestion_Policies/Simulate_on_Eagle) for instructions